SpeedyZ500/pytest-instructions/README.md

 pip3 install pytest
 ```

-## 2 Creating a test file
+## 2 Create a Test File

-To create a test file, you must follow a specific naming scheme. it must begin with ```test_``` or end with ```_test```.
+To create a test file, you must follow a specific naming scheme. it must begin with `test_` or end with `_test`.
-The file extension for your test file should be ```.py```, because it is a python file.
+The file extension for your test file should be `.py`, because it is a python file.
 For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.

 > [!WARNING]
 > **The Test file must be separate from your code file.**

-## 3 Writing a Basic Positive Test
+## 3 Write a Positive Test

-## 4 Writing a Basic Negative Test
+## 4 Write a Negative Test

-## 5 Testing Classes
+## 5 Test Classes

 When testing a class there are additional things you should be testing other than simply the returned data.
-These are the **Side effects**, the contents of the class that is changed by the function being tested.
+These are the **Side effects**; the contents of the class that is changed by the function being tested.
 Therefore it is important to test that the attributes change as you expect them to.

-## 6 Using Fixtures
+## 6 Add Fixtures

-## 7 Test Class
+## 7 Test Classes

 There are ways to group tests together, this is particularly useful when testing related methods.
 However class attributes are also shared between tests of the same class, so you must once again use fixtures to prevent side effects and inconsistent testing.